zscaler/terraform-azurerm-cloud-connector-modules/examples/cc_lb/README.md

-# Zscaler "Base_1cc" deployment type
+# Zscaler "cc_lb" deployment type

-This deployment type is intended for greenfield/pov/lab purposes.
-It will deploy a fully functioning sandbox environment in a new Resource Group/VNet with test workload VMs.
-Full set of resources provisioned listed below, but this will effectively create all network infrastructure dependencies for an Azure environment.
-Everything from "Base" deployment type (Creates 1 new Resource Group; 1 VNet with 1 public subnet and 1 private/workload subnet; 1 Centos server workload in the private subnet; 1 Bastion Host in the public subnet assigned a Public IP; and generates local key pair .pem file for ssh access).<br>
+This deployment type is intended for brownfield/production purposes.
+By default, it will create a new Resource Group; 1 VNet; at least 1 Cloud Connector private subnet; at least 1 NAT Gateway with Public IP Address association to the Cloud Connector subnets; generates local key pair .pem file for ssh access; 1 Standard Azure Load Balancer with all rules, probes, and NIC associations.<br>

-Additionally: Creates 1 Cloud Connector private subnet associated to a NAT Gateway; 1 Cloud Connector VM; and workload private subnet UDR repointed to service interface IP of Cloud Connector.
+The number of Cloud Connectors can be customized via a "cc_count" variable.
+The number of Cloud Connector subnets, NAT Gateways, and Public IPs can vary based on if zones support is enabled and the amount of zone redundancy chosen.<br>

+There are conditional create options for almost all dependent resources should they already exist (VNet, subnets, NAT Gateways, Public IPs, NSGs, etc.)

 ## How to deploy: